TritonDataCenter/node-moray/docs/man/man1/sql.md

 be first-classed as specific Moray requests with associated tools.

 ## OPTIONS

+`-r`
+  *Only for use in electric-moray.*  Set the read-only override flag (readOnlyOverride) to allow queries to run even if the vnode a particular object hashes to has been marked read-only.
+It is not possible in an arbitrary case to know the reason a particular vnode has been set to read-only, so it is important to note once again that *this is dangerous and should ONLY be used by operators and developers while debugging*.

 See `moray(1)` for information about the `COMMON_OPTIONS`, which control the log verbosity and how to locate the remote server.